nipunipathi/Durocap/START_HERE.md

-# 🎉 START HERE - Website Loading Issues Fixed!
+# 🎉 START HERE - All Issues Fixed!

+## ✅ Latest Updates

+### 1. Homepage Redesigned ✨
+The homepage now matches the DuroCap template with a modern split-screen hero section!
+- Split-screen layout (teal left, light gradient right)
+- Professional roofing image
+- Bold headline with brand colors
+- Clear call-to-action buttons

+### 2. Website Loading Issues Fixed 🚀
+All critical errors preventing the website from loading have been resolved.

+### 3. Redirect Loop Fixed 🔄
+The infinite redirect issue has been completely fixed.

+---

 ## 🚨 CRITICAL: Cannot View Website?